MUzzell/ptpchat/PROTOCOL.md

 This protocol has been formulated to work within the internet, over TCP using SSL.
 For SSL communication, every Node should use its Node Certificate.

 For certificate verification, All certs must be trusted in an accepted manner.
-In practice, a network could use a server node that to perform certificate signing of a commonly trusted certificate, and would maintain a common list of basic client information.
+In practice, a network could use a server node that will perform certificate signing of a commonly trusted certificate, and would maintain a common list of basic client information.
 Certificate signing is not part of this protocol.

 ####Routing